-The Academy Trust intends to carry out a skills audit in December 2018 based on the NGA's Competency Framework for Governance provided by AVEC.
-The results of this will be evaluated by AVEC and results fed back to the Board.
+In December 2018 the Academy Trust carried out a skills audit based on the NGA's Competency Framework for Governance provided by AVEC.
+The results of this were evaluated by AVEC and fed back to the Board at their meeting on 1 April 2019.